Flood awareness information

-Watertight seals can be applied to brick and block walls to protect against
+- Watertight seals can be applied to brick and block walls to protect against low-level flooding.

-Elevating or relocating the entire structure may also be a feasible option (pictured to the right).
+- Elevating or relocating the entire structure may also be a feasible option.

 A Village Development Permit is required for all development within the 100-year floodplain (construction of buildings, as well as filling, excavation, fence and other related work).
 Applications must be made prior to doing any work in a floodplain area.
-Please contact the Capital Projects/Inspectional Services Department at (847) 904-4340 to receive all the information in order to properly perform work in the floodplain.
+Contact the Community Development Department at (847) 904-4340 to receive all the information in order to properly perform work in the floodplain.
 You may report any illegal development activities to the above number as well.

 The NFIP requires that if the cost of building improvements or to repair damages (from any cause) to a building exceeds 50 percent of the building’s market value (excluding land value), the entire building must be brought up to current floodplain management standards.
 Building improvements include exterior and interior remodeling, rehabilitation, additions and repair and reconstruction projects.
 Additionally, the cost of currently planned improvements will be added to the cost of previously made improvements and compared to the existing market value to determine if the improvements exceed 50 percent of the structure’s value.
-Please contact the Capital Projects/Inspectional Services Department at (847) 904-4340 for further information.
+Contact the Community Development Department at (847) 904-4340 for further information.

 As simple as it may sound, simply keeping smaller ditches and streams free of debris can dramatically improve the run-off capacity of low-lying areas, as well as greatly reduce the occurrence of blockage that significantly contributes to flooding.